Do Huskies and Cats get Along?

 When you have your husky and cat are comfortable with each other, it is still inadvisable to leave them unsupervised in an area where your cat can’t get away.

-It doesn’t matter how well trained your husky is, it’s prey drive will always be close to the surface and can activate unexpectantly.
-Or your cat can get fed up with the husky’s exuberance and scratch causing damage to the eyes or sensitive nose area.
+It doesn’t matter how well trained your husky is; its prey drive will always be close to the surface and can activate unexpectedly.
+Or your cat can get fed up with the husky’s exuberance and scratch, causing damage to the eyes or sensitive nose area.

 It’s a good idea to make sure that your cat has somewhere it can go to have some peace from your husky.
 No one wants stressed out or hurt pets, so having a room or area that your cat can do but your husky can’t just makes sense.